openshift/enhancements/enhancements/monitoring/integration-with-topology-modes.md

 ### Version Skew Strategy

-N/A
+If CMO reads a value that is neither equal to `HighAvailable` nor `SingleReplica`, it should consider that the topology is `HighAvailable`.

 ## Implementation History

 ## Drawbacks

+N/A

 ## Alternatives

-Skip installing monitoring stack is one alternative, but this is harder to do due to monitoring stack being a core component of OpenShift, and our CRDs being used by so many other components.
+* Do nothing.
+It means that the monitoring stack would use more resources than is actually needed.
+* Don't deploy CMO when `SingleReplica` is defined.
+It would be hard to achieve since the monitoring stack is a core component of OpenShift and other OpenShift components rely on the presence of the monitoring CRDs.
+* Not deploying the monitoring operands when `SingleReplica` is defined.
+It isn't easier to implement than adjusting the number of replicas.